 Public Health Career Opportunities as a Master's Degree Holder

 The work available to an individual with an MPH is narrowed down by the concentration chosen, but can be varied and broad.
 For example, epidemiologists investigate a disease or health outcome, what the cause was and the spread of the disease.
 These positions are some of the highest paying positions available to those with an MPH and concentration in Epidemiology.
-According to the Bureau of Labor Statistics, they average $32.50 per hour, but are highly competitive jobs with a small job market.
-Community Health Workers are, on the other hand, highly sought after and have a high projected job growth.
+According to the Bureau of Labor Statistics, these professionals average $32.50 per hour, but the jobs they hold are highly competitive jobs typically within a small job market.
+Community Health Workers are, on the other hand, highly sought after and have a high projected job growth on average.
 Individuals whose MPH was concentrated in health management, health policy, health education, or many other concentrations can often work as community health workers.
-The hourly rate for a community health worker is $16.70 per hour.
-Other careers available to an individual with an MPH include environmentalist, emergency response specialist, disease ecologist, health promotion program coordinator and medical writer to name a few.
+The hourly rate for a community health worker is approximately $16.70 per hour.
+Other careers available to an individual with an MPH include environmentalist, emergency response specialist, disease ecologist, health promotion program coordinator and medical writer, to name a few.

-Professionals holding Masters degrees in Public Health typically work within government and like organizations to help develop policies and conduct research, as well as help health organizations regulate the industry.
+Professionals holding masters degrees in public health typically work within government and relevant health-based organizations to help develop policies and conduct research, as well as help health organizations that are in charge of regulating the industry.
 They also work to create and improve educational programs for the masses, and help communities achieve health and growth as a whole.

 Those with an MPH tend to have an abundance of career opportunities, especially in government or high-end private research companies or corporations.

-A Master in Public Health provides a broad knowledge of public health, for specialization.
+A master in public health provides a broad knowledge of public health and the potential for advanced knowledge in a given specialization.
 It can be quite rewarding as a career and requires problem solving and ingenuity.
 It pairs well will other degree options and can stand on its own.